 As of February 20, 2018, YouTube has enacted new eligibility requirements for monetization.
-In order for us to place ads on and monetize a video, the video must be on a channel that has at least 1,000 subscribers and 4,000 hours of watch time over the past 12 months.
+In order for us to place ads on and monetize a video, the video must be on a channel that has at least 1,000 subscribers, 4,000 hours of watch time over the past 12 months, live in a country/region where the YouTube Partner Program is available, and have a linked Adsense account.
 If a video has had over 10,000 views, YouTube will review them manually to determine monetization eligibility.

 Songtrust automatically delivers any songs in your account that has at least one recording / ISRC attached to it to YouTube’s Content ID system.
 YouTube Content ID then uses the provided metadata to scan uploaded videos for matching content.
 This enables us to claim the majority of monetizable videos on that platform automatically for you, without you having to send us the link manually.
 We are paid by YouTube on a monthly basis, and pay these royalties out at the end of the following quarter with our regular distribution.